-The following paragraphs detail each function within the FT201X.
-Please refer to the block diagram shown in Figure 2.1
+The following paragraphs detail each function within the FT200XD.
+Please refer to the block diagram shown in Figure 2.1.

 Internal MTP Memory.
-The internal MTP memory in the FT201X is used to store USB Vendor ID (VID), Product ID (PID), device serial number, product description string and various other USB configuration descriptors.
+The internal MTP memory in the FT200XD is used to store USB Vendor ID (VID), Product ID (PID), device serial number, product description string and various other USB configuration descriptors.
 The internal MTP memory is also used to configure the CBUS pin functions.
-The FT201X is supplied with the internal MTP memory pre-programmed as described in Section 9.
+The FT200XD is supplied with the internal MTP memory pre-programmed as described in Section 10.
 A user area of the internal MTP memory is available to system designers to allow storing of additional data from the user application over USB.
-The internal MTP memory descriptors can be programmed in circuit, over USB without any additional voltage requirement.
-The descriptors can be programmed using the FTDI utility software called FT PROG.
-Additionally the MTP memory can be configured over the I2C interface.
+The internal MTP memory descriptors can be programmed in circuit, over USB without any additional programming voltage requirements.
+The descriptors can be programmed using the FTDI utility software called FT_PROG, which can be downloaded from FTDI Utilitieson the FTDI website (www.ftdichip.com).
+Additionally, the MTP memory can be configured over the I2C interface.

-+1.8V LDO Regulator.
-The +1.8V LDO regulator generates the +1.8V reference voltage for driving the internal core of the IC.

-+3.3V LDO Regulator.
+- +1.8V LDO Regulator.
+The +1.8V LDO regulator generates the +1.8V reference voltage for driving the internal core of the IC. - +3.3V LDO Regulator.
 The +3.3V LDO regulator generates the +3.3V reference voltage for driving the USB transceiver cell output buffers.
-It requires an external decoupling capacitor to be attached to the 3V3OUT regulator output pin.
-It also provides +3.3V power to the $1.5k\Omega$ internal pull up resistor on USBDP.
-The main function of the LDO is to power the USB Transceiver and the Reset Generator Cells rather than to power external logic.
-However, it can be used to supply external circuitry requiring a +3.3V nominal supply with a maximum current of 50mA.
+It requires an external decoupling capacitor to be connected to the 3V3OUT regulator output pin.
+It also provides +3.3V power to the $1.5k\Omega$ internal pull up resistor on